Many families today are looking for a dog that is friendly, good with kids, and easy to train.

 Longer coats will mean more shedding, more knots in the hair, and a harder time grooming your goldendoodle.
 You should have your goldendoodle clipped several times a year and aim for 2-3 inches of hair length.
 If you trim your goldendoodle regularly you will find that the grooming process is much faster and easier.

-If they are properly groomed and trimmed, goldendoodles will not need to be bathed on a regular basis.
-Of course the exception is if they are dirty and need to be cleaned.
-A goldendoodle’s skin has its own oils and moisture, and regular bathing can remove these from the dog.
+If you groom and trim your goldendoodle properly you will not need to bathe it on a regular basis.
+Of course the exception is if it's dirty and needs to be cleaned.
+A goldendoodle’s skin has its own oils and moisture, and regular bathing can strip these natural oils.

-Other care for the goldendoodle is fairly routine for dogs in general.
+Other care for the goldendoodle includes routine dog care.
 Be sure to keep their nails trimmed.
 It is also recommended that you brush their teeth several times a week with approved toothpaste.

 The goldendoodle is subject to many common disorders and illnesses of all dog breeds, but there are a few that are more specific to the goldendoodle breed.